Type Ia supernovae, standardisable candles, and gravity: Full derivation of semi-analytic light curve model

 where $\tau_h\equiv R_0/v_{\mathrm{sc}}$ is the expansion timescale and $\tau^2_m\equiv 2\tau_0\tau_h$ is the light curve timescale.
 Substituting Eq.~(\ref{eq:udot}) into Eq.~(\ref{eq:phidot2}) yields

-the solution to which, $\phi(t)$, is directly related to the light curve of the SNIa.
+the solution to which, $\phi(t)$, is directly related to the light curve of the SN Ia.
 Eq.~(\ref{eq:phidot3}) depends on $\tilde{\epsilon}$, which itself depends on constants such as $b$, $V_{00}$ and $T_{00}$.
 It is useful to express these constants in terms of more physical quantities.
 For this, we first define

 where $M$ is the total ejecta mass, and substitute into Eq.~(\ref{eq:tau0}) to get

 in which $\beta$ is defined as $\beta \equiv 4\pi\alpha I_M/3$.
 Reference~\cite{Arnett1980} discuses solutions to Eq.~(\ref{eq:alpha}) and the corresponding boundary conditions at length, and finds $\beta$ to be approximately a constant $\beta \approx 13.7$ for a variety of different density distributions.
 This value shall be used hereafter.
 On the other hand, the mass of $^{56}\textup{Ni}$ initially present in the ejecta is given by